AngleProtocol/angle-docs/core-module/lending.md

 ### Base strategy

-The first strategies used in the Angle Core module have been forked from Yearn.
-They compare Aave and Compound markets, and deposit funds in both protocols in order to maximize the global yield.
+The first strategy implemented simply consists in optimizing lending between Compound and Aave in oprder to maximize the global APY.

 ### Folding strategies